Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Preliminaries

 \section{Preliminaries}

 A planar \emph{drawing} of a graph~$G$ maps the vertices of~$G$ to distinct points in the plane and the edges of~$G$ to simple interior-disjoint Jordan curves between their endpoints.
-A planar drawing~$\Gamma$ induces a \emph{combinatorial embedding} or \emph{planar embedding} which is the class of topologically equivalent drawings.
+A planar drawing~$\Gamma$ induces a \emph{combinatorial embedding}, or \emph{planar embedding}, which is the class of topologically equivalent drawings.
 In particular, an embedding specifies the regions of the plane, called \emph{faces}, whose boundary consists of a cyclic sequence of edges.
 The unbounded face is called the \emph{outer face}, the other faces are called \emph{internal faces}.
 Vertices and edges incident to the outer face are called \emph{external} vertices and edges, respectively.
-The remaining vertices and edges are \emph{internal}.
-A \emph{plane graph} is a graph together with a combinatorial embedding and a prescribed outer face.
+The other vertices and edges are \emph{internal}.
+A \emph{plane graph} is a graph together with a combinatorial embedding, which also prescribes an outer face.
 A vertex of a plane graph $G$ is \emph{external} if it is incident to the outer face of $G$ and \emph{internal} otherwise.
 A plane graph $G$ is \emph{(internally) triangulated} if all (internal) faces are $3$-cycles.
-A {\em triangulation} is a triangulated plane graph.
-We say that a drawing in which edges are represented by polylines is a {$k$-bend drawing on a grid} if each edge has at most $k$ bends, and all vertices and bends of the edges lie on the points of the grid.
+A \emph{triangulation} is a triangulated plane graph.
+In this paper, we only consider \emph{simple} graphs, that is, graphs without self-loops or multi-edges.

 A \emph{separating $k$-set} of a graph is a set of $k$ vertices whose removal increases the number of connected components.
 A vertex constituting a separating $1$-set is also called \emph{cutvertex}.
 A graph is $k$-connected if it has at least $k+1$ vertices and does not have any separating $(k-1)$-set.
 Graphs that are $2$-connected and $3$-connected are also called \emph{biconnected} and \emph{triconnected}, respectively.
-A {\em block} of a graph $G$ is a maximal subgraph that is biconnected.
+A \emph{block} of a graph $G$ is a maximal subgraph that is biconnected.

 A \emph{$k$-subdivision} $G'$ of a (plane) graph $G$ is a (plane) graph obtained from $G$ by replacing each edge~$(u,v)$ with a path between $u$ and $v$ containing at most $k$ intermediate vertices.
 If the path replacing $(u,v)$ has at least one intermediate vertex, we call the edges of the path \emph{subdivision edges} and its intermediate vertices \emph{subdivision vertices}.
 An \emph{augmentation} $G'$ of a (plane) graph $G$ is a (plane) graph obtained from $G$ by adding some dummy vertices and edges.